p-martinho/Modular.Api.Template/README.md

 In case of an unhandled exception (something terrible is happening), the exception handler (`CustomExceptionHandler`) will catch the exception, log it, and return a problem details response.

-In case of a binding error (for instance, a request with the wrong format), a `BadHttpRequestException` is thrown by the framework (with minimal APIs there's no model validation).
+In case of a binding error (for instance, a request with the wrong format), a `BadHttpRequestException` is thrown by the framework (currently, even if the new model validation for minimal APIs is enabled).
 The `CustomExceptionHandler` will return a problem details response, with a `400` status code, in this case.

 ## Authentication and Authorization